googlearchive/backbonefire/README.md

 ```

 ### sync()
-In a collection with the `firebase` property defined, calling `sync` will
+In a collection with the `url` property defined, calling `sync` will
 set the contents of the local collection to the specifeid Firebase location.

 ``` js